CTA-K12/UserBundle/Resources/doc/index.md

 **Note:**

 > The doc uses a bundle named `AcmeUserBundle`.
 If you want to use the same
 > name, you need to register it in your kernel.
-But you can of course place
+But you can, of course, place
 > your user class in any bundle you want.

 **Warning:**